 This article may contain compensated links.
 See our full disclosure here

-This week we are talking a whole lot of pasta with the founder of Nonna Live, an online cooking school that’s brought the art of pasta making to the world!
+This episode we are talking a whole lot of pasta with the founder of Nonna Live, an online cooking school that’s brought the art of pasta making to the world!
 Pasta is, of course, an integral part of Italian cuisine with endless variations that are tweaked from region to region.
 From ear-shaped orecchiette of Puglia, to the rich egg pasta with truffles in the North or a simple but divine spaghetti carbonara from Rome – pasta is everything in Italy and its methods and traditions are passed down, like an heirloom, from generation to generation.

 In this episode, we talk to Chiara Nicolanti about the enchanting story of her wonderful pasta-making grandma – Nonna Nerina.
 Before covid, Chiara and Nonna Nerina were hosting guests in their village just outside Rome, teaching them the recipes and stories of their region and making hundreds of friends along the way.
 When the pandemic hit, with the help of some of these friends, Nonna Nerina’s skilled pasta making (not to mention singing and dancing) was brought into the homes of pasta-loving people all over the world and she has become quite the internet sensation and even brought fame to other fabulous Nonnas from their home village of Palombara Sabina.
 A beautiful tale of home cooking and humanity!